-NEDRA’s John Metric says that a more fitting category title for this Top 10 might be "electric bicycle conversion," meaning bikes converted to run on electric.
-He adds that it's not a NEDRA class and probably isn't safe.
+NEDRA president John Metric said that a more fitting category title for this Top 10 might be "electric bicycle conversion," meaning bikes converted to run on electric.
+He added that it's not a NEDRA class and probably isn't safe.
 That hasn't stopped speed demons from trying, though.
-Conversion kits promise 20 to 30-plus mph speeds and some DIYers claim they’ve gone past 50.
+Conversion kits promise 20 to 30-plus mph speeds and some DIYers claimed they'd gone past 50.

-The eCortina V2 hybrid bicycle designed by Roy Prince resembles a durable mountain bike on the outside but packs lithium polymer batteries.
-While the bike can be pedaled, using the motor alone can get it to 45 mph.
-On his blog, Prince says he’s still monitoring the performance and range.
+The one-off eCortina V2 hybrid bicycle designed by Roy Prince in 2011 resembled a durable mountain bike on the outside but packed lithium polymer batteries.
+While the bike could be pedaled, using the motor alone got it to 45 mph.

 In those early days Paramore helped pull together enough battery-laden boats to run through a kilometer-long pass called a "kilo."
 The first modified vessels were weighed down with batteries and had what Paramore calls giant "Frankenstein" switches.
 "They'd slam the switch on and hold on for dear life," he said.

 The first runs were 9 to 12 mph, mostly because the racers thought they needed to maintain flat planing boat bottoms for speed.
 Then in 1994, one of their racers discovered that enough air could be trapped under a hydroplane to lift a battery pack off the surface.
 With batteries underneath instead of on top, Paramore and his fellow enthusiasts were going faster than the 50 mph record held by the British.